EnTT 3.15.0

 assert(vec[1] == 1);

 A collector must expose a function operator that accepts as an argument a type to which the return type of the listeners can be converted.
 Moreover, it can optionally return a boolean value that is true to stop collecting data, false otherwise.
-This way one can avoid calling all the listeners in case it isn't necessary.
+This way one can avoid calling all the listeners in case it is not necessary.

 Functors can also be used in place of a lambda.
 Since the collector is copied when invoking the collect member function, std::ref is the way to go in this case: